mrpatrick030/Real-World-Asset-Tokenisation-on-BNB-Smart-Chain/protocol/README.md

 |---------------|--------------------------------------------|---------------------|
 | HUB           | [0x5De93b7d36E1bDECA9438A4B3C0e64E5fb637e76](https://rootstock-testnet.blockscout.com/address/0x5De93b7d36E1bDECA9438A4B3C0e64E5fb637e76) | Verified           |

-## Overview

-OpticOdyssey is a smart contract deployed on the Rootstock blockchain that manages users, collections, items, and offers in a decentralized marketplace.
-This platform is tailored for photographers and artists to showcase and sell their work in a decentralized manner.

 ## Prerequisites

 - Solidity version: ^0.8.18
-- Rootstock testnet or mainnet access
 - OpticOdysseyNft contract

 ## Smart Contract: `OpticOdyssey`